cybersmith22/portfolio/WebApp/README.md

 Included is the PHP, CSS, and MySQL code for my shopping website.
 The `without-Remediations` is what I built while I was first learning to program dynamic webpages.
 The `with-Remediations` is my fortified version of the same webpage.
 The full documents for each phase are available upon request from prospective employers or collaborators.

-## WebApp without-Remediations
+## Dynamic Webpage

-This web application was a semester long project in my CS3800: Web Development II course.
+The `without-Remediations` was a semester long web application project in my CS3800: Web Development II course.
 Hosted on an Apache server and includes MySQL database backend.
 This dynamic web page processes form data, interacts with the database, manages cookies and sessions, and uses minimum security practices.

 ![index_page](https://user-images.githubusercontent.com/32077767/171281652-a654369d-6085-4a08-9ea0-5e867ad1feca.png)

-## WebApp with-Remediations
+## Vulnerability Report

-I used the same web application from my Web Development II course for the basis of my semester project in CEG4424: Security Attack and Defenses class.
+For my `with-Remediations` I used the same web application from my Web Development II course for the basis of my semester project in CEG4424: Security Attack and Defenses class.
 While this version of the webpage does include some security modifications inside the code, most of the vulnerabilities were fixed on the Apache server and SQL database backend.
 This project focuses on detecting, identifying, scoring, and addressing vulnerabilities found in the web application.

 This project was seperated into four phases:
 - Phase 1: Creating a secure internal network between virtual machines